joshiemoore/snakeware/README.md

 This is an abridged list of future plans:

 * Many more snakewm apps
+* App menu for choosing apps to run
 * Improved/streamlined build system
 * Improved kernel config
 * Take advantage of pygame_gui's theme functionality